Aham atma gudakesa sarva-bhutasaya-sthitah

 It is our choice to think of SELF as either a conditioned Finite Being or an Infinite One.
 Whatever we choose will pave way for our experience here, bitter or better.

-What surprises me the most is the fact that we identify our self with everything we have or to everything we do, that can be our body, profession, societal status, family name etc but our identity with SELF.
+What surprises me the most is the fact that how easily we identify ourselves with our body, profession, societal status, family name, caste, religion, you name it but to the Real ‘I’.

 Could I be the Atman that the Scriptures and Seers speak of?

-If you really ask yourself this question, which already for some may sound bizarre yet if you continue to entertain this thought, you will realise that we are all connected.
-What makes us think we are different from others are our Individual behaviours.
+If you ask yourself this question, which already for some, may sound bizarre yet if you continue to entertain this thought, you will realize that we are all connected.
+What makes us think we are different from others is our Individual behaviour.
 And they spring from different beliefs and thoughts.
 If not for our choice of thoughts we could easily identify our self to be ONE in many bodies.

 Regardless of gender, religion or status, for a human being, it is the intangible assets that shape reality.
 The friends we keep and the thoughts we harbour will together define our personality.
 Otherwise, deep down we all are the same.